 Additionally, we offer many free online calculators for stock valuation and fundamental analysis on this website.

 In our Premium Tool, all necessary data for valuation is imported automatically, and intrinsic values to more than 45,000 Stocks.

 Intrinsic Value Online Calculator

-We have covered a significant portion on value and value investing with focus on value of a stock, value of a company, value per share, valuation methods and even some information on the father of value investing, Mr. Benjamin Graham over the other online calculators on this website.
+We have covered a significant portion of value and value investing with a focus on the value of a stock, the value of a company, value per share, valuation methods, and even some information on the father of value investing, Mr. Benjamin Graham over the other online calculators on this website.
 If you haven’t gone through them, then what are you waiting for?
-In this article, we go in depth to calculate the intrinsic value of a stock using various multiples as well as shed some light on the DCF (Discounted Cash Flow) method of valuation.
+In this article, we go in-depth to calculate the intrinsic value of a stock using various multiples as well as shed some light on the DCF (Discounted Cash Flow) method of valuation.

 What is Intrinsic Value?

 Intrinsic, derived from the Latin word intrinsics meaning “on the inside” is now used today to represent inherent qualities in an object or individual.
 For e.g. motivation.
 Some individuals are motivated to perform an activity either to earn a reward or to avoid punishment.
 This is an externally sourced motivation.
 Some on the other hand perform the same activity for their personal goals and satisfaction.
 They are driven by internal desires that are present in them basis of their dreams, nurturing, and life goals.
 Their motivation is internal or intrinsic.

 Intrinsic value can be calculated using various methods such as discounted cash flow analysis, dividend discount model, price-to-earnings ratio, and others.
 The goal is to determine the underlying value of the stock, apart from its market price.
 If the said number of a stock is higher than its market price, it is often considered undervalued and could be a good investment opportunity.
 Conversely, if the intrinsic value is lower than the market price, the stock may be considered overvalued.